mkolas/discord-soundboard/README.md

 Sounds can be added to the Soundboard in one of two ways:

 1. Using [dca-rs](https://github.com/nstafie/dca-rs), you can generate .dca files and then add them to `config/sounds.csv`.
 Each row should identify the location of the sound (from `sounds/`) and the command (without `!` prefix) used to play it.
 Using `dca-rs`, the command to generate a sound should be `./dca-rs -i <input wav file> --raw > <output file>`.
 Make sure that you don't forget the `--raw` flag!
-2. In the web directory, I have a simple HTML form that you can shove into a served web directory that will make a simple call to an HTTP endpoint set up by the bot.
-This process will automagically generate a .dca file from a .wav (or .mp3, usually) and add it to the list of available sounds.
+2. Using the supplied web page and service, sounds can be added by browsing to `localhost:8080/dsb/upload.html` and submitting the form.
 Just make sure that `dca-rs` and `ffmpeg` are available on your `PATH`, otherwise this might not work.
-In addition, this service is far from battle tested and probably insecure as heck.
-Use with caution.
-If you'd to make this available for others to use, make sure to point the form action to the server hosting the bot and form.
+This is not completely battled tested right now, but should work for simple sound management.

 ### Questions, Comments, Concerns?